ataibarkai/SemanticType/Readme.md

 ## Usage:

-### Without further ado, some code
+### Show me some code already!
-We will cover the different use-cases in detail below.
-But first some example code:
+We will cover the different use-cases in detail below, but first, without further ado, here's some example code:

 ```swift
 enum Seconds_Spec: ErrorlessSemanticTypeSpec { typealias RawValue = Double }